Real Estate Commission: Licensing Requirements and Continuing Education

 (505) 222-9820 - Fax (505) 222-9886 - Toll Free (800) 801-7505

 Licensees may pay the $44.00 fingerprint processing fee on line on the www.cogentid.com website using a credit or debit card at the time of registration, or pay the fee by money order or cashier’s check at the Live Scan site at the time of fingerprinting.
-No cash or personal checks will be accepted.
+No cash or personal checks are accepted.

 Licensees outside New Mexico who do not have access to an approved Live Scan vendor may submit hardcopy fingerprint cards and payment to 3M Cogent at the following address: